happypoulp/redux-tutorial/README.md

 redux-tutorial
 =========================

-This repository contains a step by step tutorial to get a grasp about flux and most particulary about [Redux](https://github.com/gaearon/redux).
+This repository contains a step by step tutorial to get a grasp about flux and most particularly about [Redux](https://github.com/gaearon/redux).

 **This is still a WIP.**